itspladd/personal-website-old/writing/rpg_stories/grave-ambush-tirisvale/_posts/2016-03-01-ambush-tirisvale-ch02.md

 Derfin glanced around the courtyard.
 "I mean, sure.
 I guess we can loot all of these bodies if there's nothing left for us to kill."

-Chad glared at Derfin. "_No_.
-There is _nothing left to do_."
+Chad glared at Derfin. "_No._ There is _nothing left to do._"

 "STOP!
 THIEF!" cried a voice.
 It came from the direction of the main road, back the way the group had come.

 "What was that?" said Gavin.
 "Sounds like something cool over that way!"

 "NOPE."
 Chadwick struggled with the belt buckle on his corpse.
-"Nope, nothing, sounds like exactly nothing at all.
-We killed all of these goblins, and now we get their stuff, good thing there's nothing to distract us _at all_."
+"Nope, nothing, sounds like exactly nothing.
+We killed all of these goblins, and now we get their stuff, good thing there's nothing to distract us _at all._"

 "Someone help!" cried a second voice from the same alleyway.
 "Anybody!
 Please, stop any looting you might be doing and assist us!"